 Consider any one of these seven pencils.
 We observe the following properties: the cyclic ordering of the points $2, \dots 6$ is the same on each of the five types of non-reducible cubic, it is given by the pencil of lines based at $1$, this follows from Bezout's theorem.
 The cyclic ordering of $2, \dots 6$ given by the lines of the successive reducible cubics is the same as the cyclic ordering of these points on the conic that they determine.
-The mutual cyclic orderings of $2, \dots 6$ given on one hand by the conic $25364$, on the other hand by the pencil of lines based at $1$, are displayed in the marked diagrams of Figure~\ref{markdiag}, where the circles represent the conics.
+The mutual cyclic orderings of $2, \dots 6$ given on one hand by the conic $25364$, on the other hand by the pencil of lines based at $1$, are displayed in the {\em marked diagrams\/} of Figure~\ref{markdiag}, where the circles represent the conics.
 Let us now consider together all six pencils of cubics with nodes at $1, \dots 6$.
 If we take $1$ in one of the zones $E, F, G$ exterior to the conic $25364$, then we note that $2$ lies inside of the conic determined by the other five points.
 So, up to the action of $\mathcal{S}_6$, we may assume that $1$ is interior to a conic $25364$.
-There are four lists of six pencils, giving rise to four configurations $\alpha$, $\beta$, $\gamma$, $\delta$, see Figure~\ref{four}.
-For a given list, each choice of a point $1, \dots 6$ gives rise to a diagram, it turns out that all six unmarked diagrams of a list are identical, and each list corresponds to a different diagram as shown in the upper part of Figure~\ref{diagrams}.
+There are four lists of six pencils, giving rise to four configurations, see Figure~\ref{four}.
+Hence, six generic points may realize four different unordered configurations $\alpha$, $\beta$, $\gamma$, $\delta$.
+For a given list, each choice of a point $1, \dots 6$ gives rise to a marked diagram.
+Remove the markings (the names of the points), it turns out that all six unmarked diagrams of a list are identical, and each list corresponds to a different unmarked diagram.
 Note that the unmarked diagrams remain also unchanged if the roles of the circle and of the polygonal line are swapped. $\Box$

-The space $(\mathbb{R}P^2)^6/\mathcal{S}_6$, enhanced with the natural stratification given by the alignment of three points, has four cameras and three walls, \cite{sf1} and \cite{sf2}.
-The cameras correspond to the four configurations.
-Refine the stratification with the conics, one supplementary wall appears inside of the camera $\beta$.
-The {\em adjacency graph\/} is obtained assigning a vertex to each camera and an edge to each wall, see Figure~\ref{diagrams}.